joonarafael/unsecure-software/docs/security_fixes.md

 ...
 ```

-Now after logout no requests made with the old token will get through as any request made with an `accessToken` equal to `"null"` will be globally rejected by the API routes.
+Now after user logs out, no requests made with the old token will get through.
+Any request made with an `accessToken` equal to `"null"` will be globally rejected by the API routes.

 ## Fixing [Issue 1](./security_issues.md#issue-1---a01-broken-access-control "Issue 1 - Broken Access Control") and [Issue 3](./security_issues.md#issue-3---a03-injection "Issue 3 - Injection")

-Let's not fetch the user data based on the URL search parameter.
-Change the user data fetching within the _getUser API endpoint_ (file `/app/api/getuser/route.ts`) to look like this:
+We'll address both the broken access control and injection simply by not fetching the user data based on the URL search parameter.
+Change the user data fetching within the _getUser API endpoint_ (file [`/app/api/getuser/route.ts`](../app/api/getuser/route.ts "Open file")) to look like this:

 ```typescript
 ...